clumio-code/terraform-provider-clumio/README.md

 variable should be set to true.
 For guidance on configuring SSO, please consult the following documentation: [Authentication and Access](https://support.clumio.com/hc/en-us/sections/13440186425364-Authentication-and-Access)

 In order to run the full suite of acceptance tests, run `make testacc`.

+## MCP Server
+A Model Context Protocol (MCP) server for the Clumio Terraform Provider that helps generate and manage Terraform configurations for the Clumio platform is available heere: [Clumio Terraform Provider MCP Server](https://github.com/clumio-code/clumio-terraform-mcp)